Grindhead/phaser-matter-physics-editor/memory-bank/activeContext.md

 - Item placement functions can fail silently if none of the potential locations meet the required conditions (e.g., platform length).
 - Debugging procedural generation often involves isolating different components and checking intermediate results and conditions.

-## Current Focus

-- **Current Focus:** Refining the behavior of the `Barrel` entity.
-- **Task:** Adjust the rotation origin of the barrel sprite to be the center (0.5, 0.5).
-- **Recent Changes:** Initial creation of the `Barrel` class and its associated animations.
-- **Next Steps:** Implement player interaction with the barrel (entering, launching).

-## Current Focus

-Implementing player-barrel interaction logic.

-- **Status:** Barrel rotation origin confirmed and maintained at `(0.22, 0.5)` based on sprite visual.
-- **Goal:** Allow the player to enter and be launched from barrels.
-- **Approach:**
-  1. Implement collision detection between Player and Barrel in `Game.ts`.
-  2. Add state management to `Player.ts` (`isInBarrel`, `currentBarrel`).
-  3. Add methods to `Player.ts` (`enterBarrel`, `exitBarrel`, `launchFromBarrel`).
-  4. Implement input handling (e.g., jump key) in `Player.ts` or `Game.ts` to trigger `launchFromBarrel`.
-  5. Connect `Barrel` animations (`enter`, `launch`) via the interaction logic.
-  6. Ensure `Barrel.launch()` returns the correct launch vector based on its angle.

-## Recent Changes

-- **Corrected Barrel Rotation Origin:** Verified and kept the origin at `(0.22, 0.5)` in `Barrel.ts` after confirming the visual center differed from the geometric center.
-- Confirmed bridge barrel substitution logic triggers with reduced `MAX_JUMP_DISTANCE_X` (150).
-- Temporarily reduced `MAX_JUMP_DISTANCE_X`.
-- Reduced `MIN_PLATFORM_LENGTH_WITH_ENEMY` to 6, fixing enemy spawning.

-## Next Steps

-- Implement Player-Barrel collision detection in `Game.ts::handleCollisionStart`.
-- Add `isInBarrel` state and related methods to `Player.ts`.

-## Active Decisions & Considerations

-- Collision logic will trigger `player.enterBarrel(barrel)` and `barrel.enter()`.
-- Player input (jump) will trigger `player.launchFromBarrel()` which in turn calls `barrel.launch()` and uses the returned vector.
-- Choosing to place a platform instead of an overlapping barrel simplifies the logic, although it removes the mandatory jump for that specific gap.
-- This overlap check is separate from the one in `placeBarrelsBetweenPlatforms`, which handles optional barrels.

-## Important Patterns & Preferences

-- State tracking during generation.
-- Leveraging Matter.js collision events.
-- Encapsulating entity-specific logic within the entity class (`Player`, `Barrel`).
-- Using state machines or flags within entities to manage behavior.

-## Learnings & Project Insights

-- Visual asset origins might not align with geometric centers; always verify against the visual representation if available.
-- Adding new generation features can introduce conflicts requiring explicit checks.
-- State synchronization between interacting entities, especially with animation delays, can be complex.

 ## _Previous Context Entries Below_